Telesphore-Uwabera/Summative-Project-Multilingual-File-Manager-Application/README.md

      - View only materials for their enrolled classes.
    - **Storage**:
      - Use MongoDB to store metadata (e.g., filenames, upload timestamps).
-     - Save files locally or on a cloud service like AWS S3.

 #### 3. **Multilingual Support**
    - **Language Options**: